databricks/spark-training/ampcamp/realtime-processing-with-spark-streaming.md

   - `java/TutorialHeler.java:` Java file containing a few helper functions
   - `java/ScalaHelper.java:` Scala file containing a few helper functions

 The main file you are going to edit, compile and run for the exercises is `Tutorial.scala` or `Tutorial.java`.
+NOTE: You'll need to change sparkUrl from what is in the template!.
 It should look as follows:

 <div class="codetabs">
 <div data-lang="scala" markdown="1">